 You probably already know where this is going but just to clarify: the group of subjects with the stress-is-enhancing mindset reported having better health, greater satisfaction in life and superior work performance than the group with the stress-is-debilitating mindset.
 The clear connection between mindset, stress and health brings exciting innovation to people with all types of stress-related anxiety disorders.

 The Meaning of Mindset

-When it comes to stress and health, the message here is clear.
-While many of us equate the amount of stress we face with our health, happiness and overall effectiveness, it is instead the way we look at stress that may have the greatest influence on our health and happiness.
+When it comes to stress and health, the message behind the study is clear.
+Most of us equate the amount of stress we face with our own health, happiness and overall effectiveness.
+Increased stress reduces health and happiness while decreased stress improves them.
+Our view of the relationship between stress and health is both simple and fundamental.
+On the contrary, perhaps it is instead the way we look at stress that may have the greatest influence on our health and happiness.

 Here’s the good news: all of us are capable of changing our mindset about stress and health.
 Even people with a stress-is-debilitating mindset can learn to view stress as enhancing to improve well-being, work performance and overall quality of life.
 If you want a better relationship between stress and health, perhaps it’s time for a simple change in perspective.